AKROGIS/Enterprise-QC/FacilityEditing/Readme.md

 is changed.  **NOTE:** this file does not track changes to the feature classes only the tables, etc used for the calculated fields and qualtiy control.

+Other tools in this folder assume that the facilities database has the database objects (functions, stored procedures, etc) declared in this file.
+This file could be executed in a new database to create the necessary database objects.

 ## `Potential_QC_Checks.sql`

 These are queries that were considered for inclusion in the queries called by